-The Debate team has a long history of intercollegiate forensics competition.
+Founded in 1947, PLU’s debate team is one of the oldest and most decorated forensics programs in the country, with a long history of participating in and hosting intercollegiate forensics competitions.
 Regionally, nationally and internationally active, students participate in parliamentary debate.
 On average, the program attends 10 tournaments per year and hosts three events on PLU’s campus, including the T.O.H.
 Karl High School Invitational, The Forensics Scholar Lecture, and the Ruth Anderson Public Debate Series.

 The Forum’s mission is to provide undergraduate students a democratic laboratory to craft and test arguments, explore new literature, hone critical reasoning, practice public speaking, and develop leadership skills.
+The co-curricular and regionally competitive debate program provides travel opportunities for all skill levels.
 We balance competition with service to the local community by featuring a forensics mentoring programs and hosting public debates on matters of concern.

 Email us at email@example.com and we’ll answer all your questions.